On this page

 });

-Running Our Application Jump to heading
+Running the application Jump to heading

-We can then run our application using:
+We can then run the application using:

 deno task dev